population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 surprisingly, we do not find any changes in pension income during the lockdowns.[^10]

+![Impact on different types of income  ---
+Panel B represents coefficients from fixed effects ordered logit model, so for dependent variables in columns 6 to 10, 0 represents no change, 1 represents an increase, and -1 represents a decrease.
+](../figures/income_sources.pdf){#fig:income_sources}

 ## Coping Mechanisms

 Given the reductions in household income with the lockdowns, we examine